 - Only considering short-term consequences of the alternatives and neglecting any possible long-term consequences.

 Do you need an agent?

-If you follow they comings and going of famous people – movie stars, athletes, even some public speakers and authors – one of things you’ll find that they have in common is that they all have agents.
+If you follow the comings and going of famous people—movie stars, athletes, even some public speakers and authors—one of the things you'll find that they have in common is that they all have agents.

 The reason for the agent, among other things, is to help them navigate myriad decisions that they'll face in business.
 Regardless of the debate whether these agents are good or not, or perform to the expectations set for them, what we can agree on is their purpose.

 This is often a good call for everyone in situations like that: Bring in a neutral third-party who is there to maximize profit, minimize risk, and minimize the potential of poor decision making.

 And the one place where this makes the most sense is when it comes to sunk cost.

 Let's look at a simple example.

 Assume that you sign up for a gym—with a monthly membership cost.
 After six months you've spent $180 ($30 times 6) and still not stepped into the gym.
 That $180 is sunk cost.
 It's gone.
 No matter what, you'll not get it back.